kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 * Pods configured on each node with one or more containers.

-* Pods on each node that come with their own IP (v4-only, v6-only, 4/6 dual stack) and MAC address(es) run in their own network namespace.
+* Pods are come with their own IP (v4-only, v6-only, 4/6 dual stack) and MAC address(es) run in their own network namespace.

 * Pods use a virtual "link" between the pod network namespace and root network namespace.
 This permits pod packets to utilize network functions defined in the root network namespace

-* L2bridge allows communications between pods on the same node.
+* L2bridge is a virtual L2 bridge that allows communications between pods on the same node.
+Depending on your deployment of container runtimes and CNI, you might the know bridge as a basic linux bridge, `docker0`, `cbr0` or `cni0`.

-* CNI plugin supporting different forms of inter-pod networking.
+* CNI plugins supporting different forms of pod networking.
 Some plugins employ a virtual overlay network in which packets are encapsulated and tunneled between pods on different nodes.
-Other CNI plugins use L3 IP networking to route packets between pods on different hosts.
+Other CNI plugins use L2 bridging for same host pod networking or L3 IP networking to route packets between pods on different hosts.
 You have a multitude of CNI plugins that can best meet your cluster network requirements.

+{{< note >}}
+Your "physical underlay network" composed of L2 switches or L3 routers, for example, is used to transport encapsulated or un-encapsulated packets.
+In the former, your virtual overlay network runs on top of the physical underlay network.
+{{< /note >}}

-You might discover a different variant of this architecture that you prefer to run in your environment.
-However, it should meet the network requirements noted above.
+You might discover a different variant of this architecture and functions that you prefer to run in your environment.
+However, it should meet some or all of the network requirements noted above.

 ### Containers on the same pod

 Kubernetes IP addresses exist at the `Pod` scope - containers within a `Pod` share their network namespaces - including their IP address and MAC address.
 Containers within a `Pod` can all reach each other's ports on `localhost`.
+If you examine a pod you will see a `lo0` interface used for localhost communications between containers in the pod network namespace.

 Figure 2 illustrates localhost communications between two containers on the same pod.
 You define a pod 1 network namespace that essentially provides pod 1 with its own network stack.
 Containers on pod 1 share a single IP and MAC address; containers on pod 1 are configured with separate port numbers.